I’m a writer/teacher/speaker with a passion for creatively communicating God’s truth.

-Vocationally, as a Bible teacher Todd pours himself into the future adults at Trinity Christian High School.
-Believing that being active in the workplace makes him a more effective and relevant teacher, he contracts his services to Bahama Buck’s and Dream Taxi Marketing.
+Vocationally, he is dual-career.
+Todd pours himself into the future adults at Trinity Christian High School as a Bible and leadership teacher.
+Believing that being active in the workplace makes him a more effective and relevant teacher, he contracts his services to Bahama Buck’s in the area of Franchise Development.
 He’s also served as adjunct faculty for The King’s University.

-Writing, music, reading, photography, and time spent with family are some of what feeds his soul.
+Writing, music, reading, photography, and time spent with his daughters and friends are some of what feeds his soul.
 Every September he subjects himself to another season of futility as a long-suffering fan of the Minnesota Vikings.

 After 14 years in the Phoenix valley, he currently resides at Buffalo Springs Lake (Lubbock), Texas.

 My greatest adventure was going from no kids to 2 kids in 23 days.

 His greatest blessing is the daily grace of God in his life.

 Why “One Eye Out”?